hankxdev/hankxdev.github.io/_posts/2020-04-07-use-document-excutecommand-to-set-value-input.md

 ---
 layout: post
-title: Use document.execCommand to set value in editable field and triger events
+title: Use document.execCommand to set value in editable field and trigger events
 date: 2020-04-07
 type: post
 parent_id: '0'